Save Points - 2 Hour Workshop

 - Test: run through the test cases — does everything still work?

-- Keep or rollback: if tests pass, commit.
-If not,
+- Keep or rollback: if tests pass, commit and

 - Save: